Biofluids Control System

 Makoto Ohta

-2. Computational simulation for blood flow in aneurysms with treatments
+2. Computational fluid dynamics of blood flow with medical devices.

-3. Development of in-situ measurement of blood flow in treatments
+3. Development of ultra-high-speed blood flow prediction using AI.